calcuis/gguf-quantizor/README.md

 #
 ### additional chapter: make your own executable quantizor/cutter
-#### compile the executable file (i.e.,.exe) for your customized machine or specifed os if the .exe above doesn't work
+#### compile the executable file (i.e.,.exe) for your customized machine or specifed os if the .exe above doesn't work (possibly a missing c/c++ compiler or you haven't set a proper path for your system environment; going through the procedure below you should be able to set it up and obtain your own executable file from source code)
 git clone llama.cpp:
 ```
 git clone https://github.com/ggml-org/llama.cpp